Making peace with conflict.

-"Prior to discovering Next-Element's Leading Out of Drama®, I did not consistently approach conflict in constructive ways.
+"Before discovering Next-Element's Leading Out of Drama®, I was inconsistent in the way I approached conflict.
 Shifting my view of conflict has given me a new perspective.
 I realize conflict is a necessary part of life because without it there would be no change.
-We have a choice whether to use the energy of conflict to create drama and negativity or we can allow the energy of conflict to be a positive motivator."
+We have a choice to either use the energy of conflict to create drama and negativity or we can allow the energy of conflict to help us grow."

 Michyl-Shannon Quilty, Leading Out of Drama® Provider.